 Equity, including non-controlling interests, amounted to €4,125 million at December 31, 2019, an increase of €89 million compared to January 1, 2019.
 This increase reflected the negative effect of the purchase of non-controlling interests (€15 million) and the negative effect of dividend distribution (€62 million), only partially offset by the positive effect of the profit for the period (€98 million), the positive effect of the change in the fair value measurement of derivatives hedging exchange and commodity risk (€30 million), the positive effect on equity of translation into euro of the financial statements expressed in foreign currencies and other variations amounting to €38 million.

-Net financial debt pre-IFRS 16 lease liabilities at December 31, 2019 amounted to €472 million, recording a decrease of €687 million on December 31, 2018 (€1,159 million).
+Net financial debt pre-IFRS 16 lease liabilities at December 31, 2019 amounted to \notin 472 million, recording a decrease of \notin 687 million on December 31, 2018 (\notin 1,159 million).
 This significant reduction was the result of net advance payments on new projects awarded in 2019, the rescheduling of certain investments, the proceeds from the award of arbitrations during the year and, last but not least, the positive contribution from the collection of overdue receivables.
+Net debt inclusive of IFRS 16 lease liabilities (€610 million) amounted to €1,082 million.